 Any outcomes from Fire or Melee actions are implemented immediately.
 The exception to this is missile fire occurring at the end of the turn, which is simultaneous: any firing unit will make their Fire action before suffering from fire taken during the same portion of the turn.
+The effects of melee only impact the Actor or Target: Supporting units are not affected by combat outcomes.

 Note that Disorder and Demoralization do not stop a unit from being activated.
 In many cases, however, it will reduce their effectiveness.
 These units may still move, charge, fire, and fight.
-(A certain degree of disorder is basically inherent in all Medieval military formations!)